Shreyas0312/single-page-cv/README.md

 - Sections for skills, education, experience and links
 - Single file HTML + CSS for easy editing

+## Local preview
+1. Open `index.html` in your browser (double-click or right-click → Open with).
+2. Or serve locally from the project folder (Windows PowerShell):
+   - Install http-server if needed: `npm install -g http-server`
+   - Start server: `http-server .`
+   - Open `http://localhost:8080` in your browser

 ## Project URL
 1. Open https://shreyas0312.github.io/single-page-cv/